David-Grim/CSE183-project/README.md

     cp <project location> apps/
     py4web run apps

-    Then just naviage to the local host and your project, for example: http://127.0.0.1:8000/CSE183-project
+    Then just navigate to the local host and your project, for example: http://127.0.0.1:8000/CSE183-project

 Built With

     HTML - Standard markup language
-    Bulma.CSS - CSS, or style sheet framework, used for smooth frontend web design JavaScript - High-level, interpreted programming language used for web design Python 3 - Object oriented programmign language, used for backend web design
+    Bulma.CSS - CSS, or style sheet framework, used for smooth frontend web design JavaScript - High-level, interpreted programming language used for web design Python 3 - Object oriented programming language, used for backend web design

     py4web -  Web framework for rapid development of efficient database driven web applications.

  Implementation

-   Ali - created the login screen, added information to the about us section, created the pink glowing text effect, fixed glitch on login screen that was showing sections, made sure colors matched between sections, changed text to a more asthetic look, fixed scrolling glitch, fixed blue highlight wbox when users are selecting pages, added sound effec gifs, changed mouse pointer, created readme
+   Ali - created the login screen, added information to the about us section, created the pink glowing text effect, fixed glitch on login screen that was showing sections, made sure colors matched between sections, changed text to a more aesthetic look, fixed scrolling glitch, fixed blue highlight box when users are selecting pages, added sound effect gifs, changed mouse pointer, created readme

-   David -
-   Mark -
+   David - Initial planning of the website.
+Created the GitHub repository.
+Created the initial layout for other group members to expound on.
+Implemented initial versions of user comments and search bar, to be later fine tuned by Mark.
+Implemented string matching for the search bar.
+Added comment history section in the user profile page.
+Planned overall logistics of project.
+   Made the demonstration video.

+   Mark - Created the database, band, album, and song pages.
+Worked heavily on user comments, created the vue components that display lyric annotations/comment trees and the controller logic that supports the comment trees.
+Assisted with search bar and user profiles.
+Made some minor html changes to most pages to make the appearance of the website feel consistent.

-   Juan - initial profile page design, generic html forms, overall touchups on most .py and .html files, minor syntax refining, proofreader
+   Juan - initial profile page design, generic html forms, overall touch-ups on most .py and .html files, minor syntax refining, proofreader

 Authors

     Ali Malik